Big technology casts a vast, lopsided shadow across the modern market.

 While these stocks are relatively small (barely 6 percent of the S&P 500) compared to big tech, the numbers actually line up well.
 Big finance is tracking 11 percent growth next year at a 15X multiple.
 Half the growth of the Silicon Valley giants, half the price.
 They aren’t moving fast, but they aren’t exactly stagnating.
 If you want reasonable growth at a reasonable price as you line up your 2019 portfolio, forget the FANG and consider the banks.

 Some people prefer growth even if it means taking on higher near-term risk.
 Others favor the opposite perspective.
-Of course if that’s your mindset, I welcome you to take a look at my, where we hunt truly deeply discounted stocks across all sectors in order to be ready when the market mood shifts.
+Of course if that’s your mindset, I welcome you to take a look at my Value Authority, where we hunt truly deeply discounted stocks across all sectors in order to be ready when the market mood shifts.
 After all, unless you’re sticking to index funds, it’s all about the specific stocks you seek out.

 That’s the biggest takeaway of the FANG versus the financials.
 Just as focusing on either group distorts our view of the market as a whole, the groups themselves aren’t perfectly homogeneous.